Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

 To compute the flow equations, we employ the Litim regulator (without field-strength renormalization) as before.
 Keeping only extensive terms yields

-where $l = -\log(k/\Lambda)$.
+where $l = -\log(k/\Lambda)$ and $g$ are the non-dimensionalized couplings.
 These flow equations yield three finite fixed points: The Gaussian point at the origin, the WF point, and one other point that appears for $\alpha\leq 3/2$.
 In effect, a standard application of the vertex expansion approach predicts that the IR properties of the mixture model in the coalesced phase are the same as some kind of nonlocal $\phi^6$ model near and below 3 dimensions (but still above $D = 8/3$ where $\phi^8$ becomes relevant).

-The crucial result that we come to now is that the vertex expansion approach at $\varphi_A=\varphi_B$ has led to oversimplification.
-The primary indication of this is there are only three relevant parameters, while according to the separate analysis there should be four.
-As we construct ever larger systems by increasing $N$, the net effect of irrelevant couplings on the moments (measurements) decreases, and our ability to constrain their initial values using data disappears.
-By contrast, we know that all four parameters, $u_{z,2}$ and $u_{z,4}$, may be inferred if the mixture construction is used, regardless of the basin separation $\varphi$.
-A secondary indication is that the separate treatment admits an obvious truncation scheme, while the combined analysis is significantly more complicated.
-In the latter, due to the non-polynomial structure of the microscopic model, an infinite number of irrelevant couplings with large initial values are thrown away.
-However, these have a significant effect on the flow of relevant and marginal couplings in the UV and for accurate predictions must be included.
+The crucial result that we come to now is that the vertex expansion approach on the full model $\mathcal{H}$ at $s_A=s_B$ led to oversimplification.
+A primary indication of this is there are only three relevant parameters, while according to the separate or mixture analysis there should be four.
+In systems with increasing $N$, the net effect of irrelevant couplings on the large-scale components of average quantities decreases, and the possibility of constraining their initial values using data disappears.
+By contrast, we know that all four parameters, $u_{z,2}$ and $u_{z,4}$, can affect predictions if the mixture construction is used, regardless of the basin separation $|s|$.
+This disagreement arises at the choice of truncation scheme \eqref{eq:quadratic_ansatz}, \eqref{eq:quartic_ansatz}, and \eqref{eq:sixtic_ansatz}.
+Due to the non-polynomial structure of the microscopic model $\mathcal{H}$, an infinite number of irrelevant couplings with large initial values are thrown away.
+However, these have a significant effect on the flow of relevant and marginal couplings in the UV and, for accurate predictions, must be included.
+In essence, the single-flow approach oversimplifies because its notion of scale is poorly chosen and no good polynomial truncation scheme is available.